Easy-to-read medicine information about amorolfine – what it is, how to use amorolfine safely and possible side effects.

 - Before applying amorolfine file down the infected areas of the nail using a nail file.

-- Avoid the use of cosmetic nail varnish (nail polish) or artificial nails during treatment with amorolfine.
+- Avoid the use of cosmetic nail varnish (nail polish), artificial nails or dressings over the nail during treatment with amorolfine.

 - It may take several months after you finish treatment to see the full benefit of amorolfine.
 When used to treat nail infections, it takes time for your new healthy nails to grow out and replace the infected nails.